AnkitaPorel/test/gemma3-1b.md

-Below is a nicely formatted Markdown version of your document, preserving all the poem outputs exactly as provided while organizing the titles, categories, and poems clearly under sections.
-I've used headings, bullet points, and code blocks for readability.

----

 # Poem Collection

 This document contains a series of poems written based on specified titles and categories.
 Each poem adheres to the given style and theme.